Achievable logoAchievable logo

 • Differential threshold (JND): Smallest change in stimulus intensity that is perceptible.

-• Terminal threshold: Any increase beyond this intensity is not felt as stronger.
+• Terminal threshold: Any increase beyond this intensity is not felt more strongly.

 Weber’s Law states that the just-noticeable difference (JND) between two stimuli is proportional to the original intensity.